BobbyMcWho/list-api/README.md

 Open a command prompt at the root of your directory, and type the following command:
 `$ mongod --dbpath .\data\db`
-If you installed monddodb correctly, you will receive a lot of logs to the console, _the process will stay running_.
+If you installed mongodb correctly, you will receive a lot of logs to the console, _the process will stay running_.

 Open a new command prompt (leave the old running) in the new one, start your server using:
 `$ node server.js`